Retire in Switzerland

 We asked retirees if they have access to good medical care in Switzerland.
 They wrote:

 "Healthcare services in Switzerland are world-renowned and renowned for their high-quality medical care.
 Swiss hospitals and clinics are generally equipped with the latest medical technology and the country boasts a wide range of specializations.
 All citizens of the country are entitled to receive medical care through the country's public system, and those with medical insurance have ample access to more private options.
 Swiss healthcare emphasizes preventive care, including regular check-ups and screenings, in order to reduce long-term care costs.
 Patients are actively encouraged to be involved in decisions about their own healthcare.
-Switzerland also stands out for its innovative approach to mental health care and implementation of holistic therapies," said a retiree who moved to Switzerland.
+Switzerland also stands out for its innovative approach to mental health care and implementation of holistic therapies," remarked one retiree in Switzerland.

 How do I meet people in Switzerland?